Zverev Downs Tsitsipas In Paris As Rune Keeps ATP Finals Bid Alive - UrduPoint

 Frenchman Ugo Humbert, who downed world number two Carlos Alcaraz in the last 16, delighted the vocal home crowd by beating unseeded Australian Jordan Thompson 6-2, 7-6 (7/4).

-The world number 18 will face either Russian Karen Khachanov or last year's runner-up Grigor Dimitrov of Bulgaria in the other semi-final as he attempts to reach a first Masters final of his career.
+The world number 18 will face Russian Karen Khachanov in the other semi-final as he attempts to reach a first Masters final of his career.

+Khachanov, the 2018 Paris Masters champion, defeated last year's runner-up Grigor Dimitrov 6-2, 6-4, ending the 33-year-old Bulgarian's hopes of reaching Turin in the process.

 Recent Stories